Ventus218/PlantUML-git-hook-and-CI/README.md

 Our CI pipeline will check that each new commit has up-to-date diagrams.

 TODO: setup CI example

+> **Note:**
+>
+> When using the CI pipeline you it is important to check the creation of
+> diagrams by using the same PlantUML version that was used for the specific
+> commit.
+This is why using "latest" as PUML_VERSION_TAG is a bad idea.

 ## Manual execution and configuration details